 Stitch up a sweet little Easter bunny softie to tuck into the Easter basket of a special child, or to use as a darling addition to your home’s spring decor.
-Today, I’m sharing the inspiration behind these little cuties, as well as the free pattern and step-by-step tutorial for how to create them.
+Today, I’m sharing the inspiration behind these little cuties, as well as the free pattern and step-by-step tutorial for how to create them with my free Easter bunny sewing pattern.
 Would you believe this is an easy sewing project that is entirely do-able in 30 minutes or less?
 Let me fill you in on all of the details!

 For this project, I used some lovely matelasse fabric I purchased in the home decor section at Jo-Ann.
 (Matelasse, which is French for “quilted,” is fabric with a quilted design, typically in a monochromatic color scheme.)
-This is the same fabric I used for the fur-trimmed stockings in my rustic-luxe holiday mantel last year, and I had just the right amount of scraps left over from that project to put to good use here.
 If you can’t get your hands on any matelasse fabric, some other great options would be to go thrifting for old bedspreads or tablecloths.
 Or, these little bunnies would be darling stitched up in your favorite brightly colored cottons!

 - Matelasse fabric (Refer above for other recommended materials)